Two-detector flavor sensitivity to ultra-high-energy cosmic neutrinos: Additional plots of flavor composition

-{D\arabic{equation}} {D\arabic{figure}} {D\arabic{table}} To produce our main results, shown in the main text, we use flux benchmarks built assuming a flavor composition at the sources from pion decay, $\left( \frac{1}{3}, \frac{2}{3}, 0 \right)_{\rm S}$, and detection in GRAND10k.
-Below we show results obtained under different assumptions: \begin{description} \item[Figure~\ref{fig:ternary_grand10k}] Flavor composition at the Earth assuming $\left( \frac{1}{3}, \frac{2}{3}, 0 \right)_{\rm S}$ and GRAND10k. \item[Figure~\ref{fig:likelihood_sources_grand10k}] Inferred flavor composition at the sources assuming $\left( \frac{1}{3}, \frac{2}{3}, 0 \right)_{\rm S}$ and GRAND10k, \ie, computed from the results in \figu{ternary_grand10k}. \item[Figure~\ref{fig:ternary_muon_damped}] Flavor composition at the Earth assuming muon-damped flavor composition $(0, 1, 0)_{\rm S}$, and GRAND50k and GRAND10k \item[Figure~\ref{fig:likelihood_sources_muon_damped}] Inferred flavor composition at the sources assuming $(0, 1, 0)_{\rm S}$, and GRAND50k and GRAND10k, computed from the results in \figu{ternary_muon_damped}, using the same methods as before~\cite{Bustamante:2019sdb, Song:2020nfh}. \end{description} The main observations on and interpretation of Figs.~\ref{fig:ternary_grand10k}--\ref{fig:likelihood_sources_muon_damped} are in the main text.
+To produce our main results, shown in the main text, we use flux benchmarks built assuming a flavor composition at the sources from pion decay, $\left( \frac{1}{3}, \frac{2}{3}, 0 \right)_{\rm S}$, and detection in GRAND10k.
+Below we show results obtained under different assumptions: \begin{description} \item[Figure~\ref{fig:ternary_grand10k}] Flavor composition at the Earth assuming $\left( \frac{1}{3}, \frac{2}{3}, 0 \right)_{\rm S}$ and GRAND10k. \item[Figure~\ref{fig:likelihood_sources_grand10k}] Inferred flavor composition at the sources assuming $\left( \frac{1}{3}, \frac{2}{3}, 0 \right)_{\rm S}$ and GRAND10k, \ie, computed from the results in \figu{ternary_grand10k}. \item[Figure~\ref{fig:ternary_muon_damped}] Flavor composition at the Earth assuming muon-damped flavor composition $(0, 1, 0)_{\rm S}$, and GRAND50k and GRAND10k. \item[Figure~\ref{fig:likelihood_sources_muon_damped}] Inferred flavor composition at the sources assuming $(0, 1, 0)_{\rm S}$, and GRAND50k and GRAND10k, computed from the results in \figu{ternary_muon_damped}, using the same methods as before~\cite{Bustamante:2019sdb, Song:2020nfh}. \end{description} The main observations on and interpretation of Figs.~\ref{fig:ternary_grand10k}--\ref{fig:likelihood_sources_muon_damped} are in the main text.
+Because the flavor composition at Earth for pion-decay and muon-damped production is different, the rates of detected events are different in each case; compare the rates shown in Figs.~\ref{fig:ternary_grand50k} (in the main text) and \ref{fig:ternary_grand10k} {\it vs.}~Figs.~\ref{fig:ternary_muon_damped} and \ref{fig:likelihood_sources_muon_damped}.